unexpectedness/lexikon/README.md

 => [1 2]
 ```

-Like `lexical-map`, `let-map` can accept a symbol as input map provided it will resolve to a map binding symbols to values at runtime.
+Like `lexical-map`, `letmap` can accept a symbol as input map provided it will resolve to a map binding symbols to values at runtime.
 Set `*warn-on-late-eval*` to `false` to suppress the warning this will generate.

 ## Contexts